haitlahcen/dhall-lang/Safety-guarantees.md

 code within a secure sandbox that only permits a blessed set of effects.
-For example, the Dhall language is not a general purpose language and only supports three ways to interact with the outside world, all of which are related to importing Dhall expression from external sources:
+For example, the Dhall language is not a general purpose language and only supports three ways to interact with the outside world, all of which are related to importing Dhall expressions from external sources:

 * Importing expressions from a file path (absolute, relative, or home-anchored)
 * Importing expressions using an HTTP/HTTPS request to a web service